Bioconductor/bioconductor.org/content/developers/source-control.md

     svn co https://hedgehog.fhcrc.org/bioconductor/branches/RELEASE_2_6/madman/Rpacks

-Change to the branch directory, merge your changes, check and fix any conflicts, and commit.
-So, from your branch directory (e.g. RELEASE_2_6/madman/Rpacks):
+Merge your changes from the trunk to the release branch, check and fix any conflicts, and commit.
+So, from your release branch directory (e.g. RELEASE_2_6/madman/Rpacks):

     svn merge -r 139:140 https://hedgehog.fhcrc.org/gentleman/bioconductor/trunk/madman/Rpacks